Menak2022/MarkdownAssignment/README.md

     7. I then filtered Party for "Tobacco" only to show donors in the Tobacco industry
     8. I looked for the role "Philip Morris" appeared in and found my answer
 #### 4. Describe (in two to three sentences — no need for a detailed story pitch) one potential story from this dataset that you’d find promising if this were a project you were working on.
 Give it a headline.
 Include up to three types of sources you would call to report out the story and a few of the questions you might ask.
+#### *Headline: Money Talks: Who's actually deciding elections in the US.*
+#### This story takes a look at this data and compares it to election results for the following election cycle.
+It explores whether the amount of donations democrats or republicans get in each state have an impact on which party wins election in each state.
 #### 5. What data might be suitable to join with this data to provide context or additional stories?
 Give me two examples.
+#### Data that will be needed are any election held during the time of these donations, no matter how much or small, and the results of these elections.